rage/programming-23/data/part-2/4-simple-loops.md

 </text-box>

 We have now covered conditional structures in some detail.
-Another central technique in programming is iteration.
+Another central technique in programming is repetition, or _iteration_.
 Together these form the fundamental control structures any programmer must master.
 They are called control structures because essentially they allow you to control which lines of code get executed when.
-While conditional structures allow you to choose _between_ sections of code, iteration structures allow you to _repeat_ sections of code.
-They are often called _loops_ because they loop through code for some number of iterations.
+While conditional structures allow you to _choose between_ sections of code, iteration structures allow you to _repeat_ sections of code.
+They are often called _loops_ because they loop through code for some number of repetitions.
+The process of executing one repetition of a loop is also referred to as an iteration of the loop.

-This section covers a simple `while` loop.
+This section introduces a simple `while` loop.
 Its structure is similar to the conditional statements we already covered.
 In the next part we will delve into some more sophisticated examples.

 Let's have a look at a program which asks the user to type in a number and then prints out the number squared.
 This continues until the user types in -1.